 Practitioners and consumers are required to have a formal written contract which meets the requirements of the Domestic Building Contracts Act 1995.

-The contract is a binding document between you and your practitioner and includes a variety of information, including a start and completion date, details about progress payments and specifications for your new home.
+The contract is a binding document between you and your practitioner, which includes a start and completion date, details about progress payments and specifications for your new home (building project).

 When undertaking a building project you should always read your contract and make sure you fully understand its contents.

 Your practitioner may use a standard industry contract for domestic housing from their industry association or have a lawyer draft one.